-The principles of justice are to be ranked in lexical order and therefore the basic liberties can be restricted only for the sake of liberty.
-There are two cases:
+The principles of justice are to be ranked in lexical order and therefore the basic liberties can be restricted only for the sake of liberty.2 There are two cases:

-- a. a less extensive liberty must strengthen the total system of liberties shared by all: - b. a less than equal liberty must be acceptable to those with the lesser liberty.
+a. a less extensive liberty must strengthen the total system of liberties shared by all;

-&lt;sup>1 A Theory of Justice (revised edition, 1999) §46, p.
+1 A Theory of Justice (revised edition, 1999) §46, p.
 266.